Methotrexate (Mexate®, Folex®, Rheumatrex®, Amethopterin, MTX)

-Methotrexate is injected into a vein.
+Methotrexate is given by intravenous (IV) infusion.
 In special situations, it may be injected into the spinal cord space (called intrathecal administration).
 It can also be given by mouth in the form of a tablet.
 The dosage is based on your body weight, medical condition and the regimen your physician is using.
-It can be given alone or with other drugs.

 Possible Side Effects of Methotrexate